 - 26. Fold the parachute and pack it and the shock cord on top of the recovery wadding.
 Slide the nose cone into place, making sure it does not pinch the shock cord or parachute. - 27.
 Refer to the model rocket engine manufacturer's instructions to complete the engine prepping.
 Different engines have different igniters and methods of hooking them up to the launch controllers. - 28.
 Carefully check all parts of your rocket before each flight as a part of your pre-flight checklist.
-Launch the Astro-1 from a 1/8" diameter by 36" long launch rod.
+Launch the Astro-Jr from a 1/8" diameter by 36" long launch rod.

-About the Astro-1TM
+About the Astro-JrTM

-The Astro-1 was initially released in the 1969 Centuri catalog.
+The Astro-Jr is a smaller scale version of the original Astro-1 by Centuri Engineering Company.
+The original Astro-1 was released in the 1969 Centuri catalog.
 It was one of the first model rocket kits to incorporate the "Quick-Change" engine mount that became a standard in model rocketry.
 Designed to be an excellent beginner's kit, the Astro-1 became the first rocket for thousands of new model rocketeers.
 The "rake-back" fins were so different that many were built incorrectly with the fins glued on to resemble the Estes Alpha.
 The Astro-1 was Centuri #KB-17 and was introduced with a price of \$1.75.